Questions raised over fair promotion of RM, NewJeans

 Questions raised over fair promotion of RM, NewJeansBy Kim Jae-heun

-K-pop fans are raising concern over Hybe's promotional activities for BTS member RM and girl group NewJeans, as they are each set to make a comeback with new albums in May, amid an ongoing conflict between Hybe and the CEO of Ador sublabel, Min Hee-jin.
+K-pop fans are raising concern over Hybe's promotional activities for BTS member RM and girl group NewJeans, as they are each set to make a comeback with new albums in May, amid an ongoing conflict between Hybe and Min Hee-jin, the CEO of Ador sublabel under Hybe.

 BTS and NewJeans are boy and girl groups under Big Hit Music and Ador, respectively, which both fall under the Hybe umbrella.
 They are considered the “beloved kids” of their producers Bang Si-hyuk and Min, who have recently locked horns over Min's alleged breach of trust.